ChenHongruixuan/MambaCD/README.md

 ## 🗝️Let's Get Started!
 ### `A. Installation`

+Note that the code in this repo runs under **Linux** system.
+We have not tested whether it works under other OS.

 The repo is based on the [VMama repo](https://github.com/MzeroMiko/VMamba), thus you need to install it first.
 The following installation sequence is taken from the VMamba repo.
-Also, note that the code in this repo runs under Linux system.
-We have not tested whether it works under other OS.

 **Step 1: Clone the repository:**